danaivach/gold-miners-draft/README.md

 // miner.asl

 /*
- * Plan for reacting to the addition of the belief ready_to_explore to the agent's beliefs
+ * Plan for reacting to the addition of the belief ready_to_explore
+ * The plan is required for exploring the woods for gold
  * Triggering event: addition of belief ready_to_explore
- * Context (before Task 2): true (the plan is always applicable)
- * Context (after Task 2): the agent has a belief about the size of the map
+ * Context: the agent has a belief about the size of the map
- * Body: the miner computes a random location (X,Y) and creates the goal to explore the route to it */
+ * Body: computes a random location (X,Y) and creates the goal to explore the route to it */
 @ready_to_explore_plan
 +ready_to_explore : map_size(W,H) <-